Kamisia/Kamisia/README.md

 Frontend developer building reliable and maintainable web applications using React and TypeScript.

-I enjoy working on data-driven interfaces, API integrations, and improving how applications behave in real-world scenarios — especially where frontend development meets system behaviour and observability.
+I work primarily on data-driven interfaces, API integrations, and improving how applications behave in real-world scenarios — especially where frontend development meets system behaviour and observability.

 My transition into software engineering comes from a scientific background, shaping an analytical approach to problem-solving and structured thinking about architecture and state management.